Rentecarlo/cfg-x-veygo/README.md

 ### `npm install`

 Installs packages for the project.
-(See the setup document if you don't already have npm installed).
+(See the setup document if you don't already have npm installed - you need node v14.18.1 to run this project).

 ## Available Scripts